alshaboti/gnmifaucet/faucet_agent/README.md

-# Agent
+# Faucet agent

-This directory contains the WiFi management component that runs on the Link022 Pi AP.
+This directory contains the faucet agent component that runs on the faucet controller machine.